 Shy Bladder – Just How Bad Is It?

-The severity differs from person to person but, left unchecked, will worsen over time.
+The severity differs from person to person.
+Left unchecked, will worsen over time.

 There are varying degrees of severity.
 To some men it’s only an issue when in a compact, busy and full public restroom where they cannot choose where to stand and the urinals are close together with no privacy screens, to those higher up the scale it could be a smaller empty restroom with just a couple of urinals meaning that if someone else came in they would have to stand right next to them.
 To others, men and women, it could be that even if using a private cubicle they still have an issue and, at the most extreme level, even a restroom for one with a lock on the door presents an issue.